loading spinner

 This constant striving to keep up with a fast-paced world often results in the following:

-• Miswanting: Pursuing goals that don't bring true happiness or fulfillment.
-For instance, you might strive for a high-paying job or a luxury lifestyle because you believe it will make you happy, but only to find that these achievements leave you feeling empty and unfulfilled.
+Miswanting: Pursuing goals that don't bring true happiness or fulfillment.
+For instance, you might strive for a high-paying job or a luxury lifestyle because you believe it will make you happy, only to find that these achievements leave you feeling empty and unfulfilled.
+I experienced this firsthand—even after my $323 million exit, I realized that external achievements alone couldn't fill the void.
+True fulfillment required addressing all five core areas of life: mindset, career/finances, relationships, physical health, and emotional health/giving back, not just financial success.

 What to Do When You Hate Your Life